spirit-island-builder/spirit-island-builder/docs/instructions.md

 ### Tips and Tricks
 - The template uses html so you can use some html to customize your board:
   - For example, you can create a line break by typing \<br\> (useful in notes, levels, and special rules).

+### Fonts
+You can download additional fonts that will make your board look closer to the real deal.
+These fonts couldn't be included in the package, but you can get free previews.
+- DK Snemand Demo: Not included.
+You can download this font [here](https://www.dafont.com/dk-snemand.font).
+  - Used for: Headings and Spirit Name.
+- Gobold Extra2: Not included.
+You can download this font [here](https://www.dafont.com/fr/gobold.font).
+  - Used for: Energy Icons and Card Play text